 Set up Calibre for ebook hosting#

 Calibre serves a self-hosted ebook library over HTTP.
+(For managing the library itself — metadata, conversion, plugins — see The ultimate guide to Calibre.)
 To install and start the content server:

 - Install Calibre: